Burgess and the Atomic Age: Honey for the Bears and the Cold War

 Not everything you do has to be political.
 Like those diplomats that went over that time.
 For all anybody knows they might have gone over because of their stomachs.
 In Russia, nobody gets indigestion.
 Everything is cooked in the best butter.
 A worker’s country.

-This quotation from the novel can be seen as a statement of intent from Burgess who, in his writing about Russia, attempted to celebrate ordinary citizens who, as he saw it, existed on a level beyond international politics.
+This passage from the novel can be seen as a statement of intent from Burgess who, in his writing about Russia, attempted to celebrate ordinary citizens who, as he saw it, existed on a level beyond international politics.

 Despite Burgess’s insistence on these aspects of Russian culture, Honey for the Bears cannot be viewed as an apolitical novel.
-The book considers, from a left-liberal perspective which often seems naive, the politics of the Cold War and the ongoing nuclear standoff of the 1960s.
+The book considers, from a left-liberal perspective which often seems naïve, the politics of the Cold War and the ongoing nuclear standoff of the 1960s.
 Its protagonist, Paul Hussey, visits Leningrad with the intention of selling western consumer goods on the black market: a suitcase full of nylon dresses, unobtainable in the Soviet utopia.
-During his stay in Leningrad, he meets an American student called Alexei who offers a glimpse of how Soviet citizens experience the politics of the Cold War.
+During his stay in Leningrad, he meets a student called Alexei who offers a glimpse of how Soviet citizens experience the politics of the Cold War.
 He tells Paul:

 I hear these stories about people waiting for the bomb to drop.
 Little groups of people in America or Western Europe living together and listening to jazz and waiting for the bomb to drop.
 And who is going to drop the bomb?
 That’s what I want to know.